nicholastoulouse/SFCityGuide/README.md

-# Nick's Project Description: Walking Tours in San Francisco
+# Walking Tours in San Francisco
 Our client San Francisco city guides is requesting a site redesign of their page: http://www.sfcityguides.org/descriptions_table.html
-They would like to see a single page responsive website that outlines the neighborhoods of San Francisco, offers a single resource to inspire residents and tourists, that provides starting points for walks to improvise from that highlight historical themes about San Francisco and show the diversity of ethnicities, neighborhoods, as well as the beauty of the victorian architecture.
+They would like to see a single page responsive website that outlines the neighborhoods of San Francisco, offers a single resource to inspire residents and tourists, that provides starting points for walks to improvise from that highlight historical themes about San Francisco and show the diversity of settlers, neighborhoods, as well as the beauty of the victorian architecture.

 # Technologies
 - HTML5